 - (a) The First Nation is liable under a number of forgivable loans under the CMHC Residential Rehabilitation Assistance Program.
 The amount of any repayable liability is not known. - (b) The First Nation is party to a combined credit agreement and is therefore contingently liable for an unlimited guarantee with Royal Bank of Canada.
-At year-end the debt balances drawn on this guarantee is \$1,390,711. - (c) At times, the First Nation is named as a defendant in employment related litigation.
-At year end, there were no claims that would have a material impact on the financial statements. - (d) The First Nation's total annual obligations under various equipment operating leases are as follows: 2021 - \$32,700; 2022 - \$32,700; 2023 - \$2,725. - (e) In March 2020 the World Health Organization has declared the COVID-19 outbreak as a pandemic.
+The facility is authorized up to a maximum of \$26,000,000 at year-end the facility has not been drawn on. - (c) Government transfers related to projects of the First Nation are subject to conditions regarding expenditures of funds.
+The Nation's accounting records as well as those agencies delegated to execute those projects, are subject to audit by various funding agencies.
+Should any instances be identified in which the amount charged to the project are not in accordance with the agreed terms and conditions, amounts would be refundable to the funding agencies.
+Adjustments to the financial statements as a result of these audits will be recorded in the year in which they become known. - (d) At times, the First Nation is named as a defendant in employment related litigation.
+At March 31, 2022, there are no claims outstanding against the First Nation. - (e) The First Nation entered into a contract with Northleaf investments to invest an additional \$11,700,000 into two investment funds.
+Subsequent to year-end, \$1,700,000 has been invested. - (f) In March 2020 the World Health Organization has declared the COVID-19 outbreak as a pandemic.
 This pandemic has caused governments around the world to enact policies to restrict the spread of the COVID-19 virus.
 It is unknown how long these policies will be in place, their potential impact on business, funding and the First Nation operations, including the continued availability of credit, and the economy in general.